1. Resources and Technology

 Assessment and Grading in CourseWorks (Canvas)

-An advanced take on the Introduction to CourseWorks (Canvas) online course, this self-paced training provides instructors with an in-depth understanding of the assessment and grading features in CourseWorks (Canvas).
-Participants learn about setting up assignments within CourseWorks using various tools, and navigate the different grading features available within CourseWorks to grade assignments, quizzes, and discussions.
-The course itself models the ways in which Canvas can be used for different course activities.
+A follow-up to the Introduction to CourseWorks (Canvas) online course, this self-paced resource provides an overview of the assessment and grading features in CourseWorks (Canvas).
+Participants learn to set up assignments and navigate the grading features to evaluate grade assignments, quizzes, and discussions.

 Blended / Hybrid Learning Essentials